Misinformation wars have been going on forever

 Misinformation, in its earliest form, was simply gossip.
 Over the years, it has evolved and taken on various names, the most recent being “fake news”.
 The advent of the internet and social media platforms has turbocharged the spread of misinformation, making it a global issue with far-reaching implications.

 In the current era, everyone is susceptible to fake news.
-The key is not whether you will encounter it, but how you will react when you do.
+The key is not whether you will encounter it, but how you will react.
 Misinformation manipulators aim to provoke emotional reactions, often leading to overreactions.
 They create problems to provide solutions, often at the cost of freedom.
 It’s a trap that many fall into, embracing solutions that are, in reality, counterproductive.

 However, falling for a misinformation trap should not cause panic.
 Instead, it should serve as a reminder to maintain an observer’s perspective.
 Observers do not react impulsively; they observe, analyze, and then formulate a plan with a cool head.
 Emotional reactions often lead to hasty decisions, resulting in undesirable outcomes.